 What is a fiscal year?

 A fiscal year is a period of 12 consecutive months that a company or government uses for financial reporting and budget purposes.
-A fiscal year enables these organizations to analyze and report their financial performances, budgets, and other financial metrics consistently and effectively.
+A fiscal year enables organizations to analyze and report their financial performances, budgets, and other financial metrics consistently and effectively.

 Unlike the typical calendar year (January 1 to December 31), a fiscal year can start and end at any point during the year depending on the organization’s preferences.
 This choice of those start and end points are often influenced by factors such as tax considerations and reporting requirements.
+When it comes to the federal government, their federal fiscal year starts on October 1st and ends on September 30th the following year.

 When it comes to the federal government, the current federal fiscal year, FY 2024, starts on October 1st, 2023 and ends on September 30th, 2024.
 In financial reports and statements, the fiscal year is often referred to as the one in which it ends.
 For example, FY 2024 started in 2023 and ends in 2024.